-Lately, I’ve been loving this strawberry breakfast pudding because it is super filling, deliciously decadent, but healthy and very quick to make.
-Its thick, creamy texture reminds me of Greek yogurt but much healthier with zero cholesterol and no animal exploitation!
+Lately, I’ve been loving this strawberry silken tofu breakfast pudding because it is super filling, deliciously decadent, but healthy and very quick to make.
+The thick, creamy texture reminds me of Greek yogurt but so much easier on my tummy!

 Video Tutorial for Vegan Strawberry Breakfast Pudding